urquia22/Interfacing-Pinguino-Matplotlib/README.md

 # How to Start the Example?
  1) Pinguino board pic18f4550 connected via usb to pc.
  2) Open the terminal.
- 3) Placed in the folder where your AnalogReadSerialMatplotlib.py file is located. execute $ cd /home/usuario/Descargas.
+ 3) Placed in the folder where your AnalogReadSerialMatplotlib.py file is located. execute $ cd /home/usuario/folder where is your file.
  4) As administrator execute # python AnalogReadSerialMatplotlib.py and will open the sale with the real-time graph.